 Volunteers read submissions, score, and rank winner(s) for EdCom Excellence in Educationawards.

 - Read and score all submissions in your particular category.
 In past years, there were five categories: the John Cotton Dana Award; Excellence in Practice; Excellence in Programming; Excellence in Resources; and Innovation in Museum Education.

 - Respond promptly to communication and scheduling requests.

-- Arrange a “One Good Thing” event
+- Arrange a “One Good Thing” event and/or blog post.

 Volunteers help create and organize opportunities for professional development related to museum education.

 - Work with the Professional Development Lead to organize events, like EdComversations.